saleel/nymdrive/README.md

 ## TODO
 - Add logger
-- Encrypt local DB
+- Use nym web assembly client for UI when ready
-- UI to match windows
+- UI to match Windows/Linux